 Table of Contents

-Bio-socio-cultural interactions among persons, initially based on kinship, friendship, or implied by an encounter in a situation (time, space, entities) form the basis for a range of increasingly complex socio-economic interactions in these three realms, where a talent explosion for sustainable development is needed:
+Bio-socio-cultural interactions among persons, or implied by (a response to) an event form the basis for a range of increasingly complex socio-economic interactions in these three realms:

 Interactions per level of scope